Beato99/qmk-corne/README.md

 Once you're done setting up your environment and have tested that everything works as expected, you can go ahead and copy this repository's source code into a custom keymap.

-copy the source code to here `qmk_firmare/keyboards/sofle/keymaps/<your_name>`
+copy the source code to here `qmk_firmare/keyboards/crkbd/keymaps/<your_name>`

-> NOTE: The ErgoFrets sofle uses as RP2040 microcontroller, which flashes in a different way than the regular MCUs.
+> NOTE: The ErgoFrets Corne uses as RP2040 microcontroller, which flashes in a different way than the regular MCUs.
 So when compiling make sure to add the following flags...
 >
 > `qmk compile -kb <keyboard> -km <keymap> -e CONVERT_TO=promicro_rp2040`
 >